mSvcBench/muBench/Docs/Manual.md

 If the K8sDeployer found YAML files in the YAML folder, it will ask wheter the user prefers to undeploy them before to proceed.

+Take care of controlling the eventual completion the deployement/undeployment operation with `kubectl get pods` command.

 ---
 ## Toolchain